sancheet48/Machine-Learning/README.md

 # Machine-Learning
-This repository contains the implementation of various ML algorithms.
+This repository contains the implementation of various ML algorithms and concepts.